Emmanuel-Ebiwari/airbnb-clone-project/README.md

 ### ⚡ Database Optimization
 Uses techniques such as indexing and caching to improve data retrieval speed and overall performance.
 This ensures a smooth and scalable user experience as the application grows.

+## 🔐 API Security

+Securing the backend APIs is critical to protecting sensitive data, maintaining system integrity, and ensuring a safe user experience.
+The following key security measures will be implemented in the Airbnb Clone backend:

+### 🔑 Authentication
+All API endpoints will require user authentication using secure token-based methods such as JWT (JSON Web Tokens).
+This ensures that only registered users can access protected resources, safeguarding user accounts from unauthorized access.

+### 🛡️ Authorization
+Role-based access control (RBAC) will be used to ensure that users can only perform actions permitted by their role (e.g., only hosts can manage listings).
+This prevents users from accessing or modifying resources they shouldn't have permission to.

+### 🚫 Rate Limiting
+Rate limiting will be applied to restrict the number of requests a user or IP address can make within a certain timeframe.
+This protects the API from abuse, denial-of-service (DoS) attacks, and brute-force attempts.

+### 🔒 Data Encryption
+Sensitive data such as passwords will be hashed using strong algorithms (e.g., bcrypt), and HTTPS will be enforced for all communication between clients and the server.
+This ensures user data, including login credentials and payment information, remains secure in transit and at rest.

+### 🧪 Input Validation & Sanitization
+All incoming requests will be validated and sanitized to prevent injection attacks such as SQL injection or cross-site scripting (XSS).
+This helps maintain the integrity and security of the backend system.

+### 🧾 Secure Payment Handling
+Payments will be processed through a trusted third-party payment gateway, ensuring that transaction data is handled securely and compliant with industry standards (e.g., PCI-DSS).

+By implementing these security measures, the project aims to protect user data, maintain trust, and ensure compliance with best practices in backend development.